parexchange/tradeapi/README.md

 "https://apiv1.parex.exchange/getToken"

 ```
+Method : POST

-The 'GetToken' call returns a token that is used in all subsequent API calls.
+- The 'GetToken' call returns a token that is used in all subsequent API calls.
 Since a token is short-lived, it will be necessary to repeat this process to obtain a new token when the previous token expires.

 ` --- INPUT  --- `
 | Name | Type         | Mandatory| Description |